gulam101/Selenium-Practice/README.md

 I also used xPath and CSS to check for elements.
 They worked well altogether.
 I wanted to focus on testing so that I can get used to working with different frameworks and gain a better understanding of how they work.
 I followed this tutorial from a Udemy course, teaching Selenium

 ### Prerequisites:
+- Google Chrome (Must be Chrome, no other browser)
+- Visual Studio (Must default in Chrome)

 ### Instructions: